ohmss/workshop-betterreads/README.md

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/gcp9.png?raw=true)

-- A new page will open with your clientId and client secrets.
-Make sure you copy them
+- A new page will open with your `clientId` and `client Secret`.
+Make sure you copy them locallym you will need to setup your application with it.

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/gcp10.png?raw=true)

-- You are all set

 ```
 You are now doomed we will now mine cryptos with your google account.